Yochengliu/ScasNet/README.md

 Zhao, H., Shi, J., Qi, X., Wang, X., Jia, J., 2016.
 Pyramid scene parsing network. arXiv preprint arXiv:1612.01105.

 ## Citation
 We would be very glad if ScasNet is helpful for your research, and please consider cite our paper:
+@article{liu_scasnet,
+  title={Semantic labeling in very high resolution images via a self-cascaded convolutional neural network}, author={Liu, Yongcheng and Fan, Bin and Wang, Lingfeng and Bai, Jun and Xiang, Shiming and Pan, Chunhong}, journal={ISPRS J. Photogram. and Remote Sensing.}, volume={pp}, pages={1--18}, year={2017}
+}

 ## Contact
-We would be very glad if you have some ideas or questions about ScasNet to share with us, please contact <yongcheng.liu@nlpr.ia.ac.cn>
+We would be very glad if you have some ideas or questions about ScasNet to share with us, please contact <yongcheng.liu@nlpr.ia.ac.cn>.